 1. A student must achieve a minimum grade point average of 1.5 at the end of the first module of program, a 2.0 grade point average at midpoint of the program, and a 2.0 grade point average to graduate.
 If a student falls below the required GPA, he/she will be placed on academic probation.
 Prior to academic probation, a student has the right to appeal a financial aid SAP probation by presenting a written appeal with a personal statement and documentation of mitigating circumstances.
 Appeal forms are available in person from the Office of Financial Aid.
 Follow the instructions on the appeal form to document your special circumstances.
-The SAP Appeals Committee evaluates all SAP appeals considering such factors as your personal statement, your academic progress in the future.
+The SAP Appeals Committee evaluates all SAP appeals considering such factors as your personal statement, your academic history, your documented extenuating circumstances and your ability to achieve academic progress in the future.
 Students must complete their program within one and one-half times of the normal program time frame.
 Students able to complete their program within this maximum time frame will be terminated from their course of study.
 Time during an authorized Leave of Absence is not considered part of the program maximum time frame.
 Evaluation for satisfactory progress will be made at the completion of each module of instruction.